Contact Us for a Free Consultation (213) 542-0979

 Impersonating Police

-It is illegal and a crime to impersonate an officer in Los Angeles and it can subject the person to custody time and other restrictions being placed on them, along with having a criminal record.
+It is illegal and a crime to impersonate an officer in Los Angeles, and it can subject the person to custody time and other restrictions being placed on them, along with having a criminal record.
 Basically, those individuals who pretend to be officers and are caught will be prosecuted to the full extent of the law.

-They do not want people impersonating officers, and if you violate Penal Code Section 146, they will attempt to put a conviction on your record, put you on probation, maybe even give you some jail time, and if the impersonation is serious enough and you are attempting to gain some sort of value property or
+They do not want people impersonating officers, and if you violate Penal Code Section 146, they will attempt to put a conviction on your record, put you on probation, and maybe even give you some jail time. and if the impersonation is serious enough and you are attempting to gain some sort of value property or

-commit some other crime, they will attempt to charge you with a felony and put you in prison.
+commit some other crime; they will attempt to charge you with a felony and put you in prison.

 Defenses To Impersonating A Police Officer

 This could be a potential defense to the crime.
-In other words, you have to actually knowingly be doing it with the intent to gain something by false pretenses.
+In other words, you have to actually knowingly be doing it with the intent to gain something by pretenses.
 So, there are defenses to impersonating an officer, it just depends on what the facts and circumstances are related to your case.

 Reviewing Defense Strategy for Best Outcome

 This is where a good criminal defense attorney comes in.
-If the prosecutors can meet the elements of Penal Code Section 146, then obviously that's not a case that you want to take to trial.
-But if they can't meet those elements, then it either is a case you want to take to trial or maybe they need to offer you some sort of lesser defense.
+If the prosecutors can meet the elements of Penal Code Section 146, then obviously, that's not a case that you want to take to trial.
+But if they can't meet those elements, then it either is a case you want to take to trial, or maybe they need to offer you some sort of lesser defense.

 Menu